Skip to content

 Your application calls a payment gateway.
 A shipping provider.
 A weather service.
 A CRM.
 Every call needs the same setup: base URL, auth header, error handling, JSON parsing, timeout.

-Tina4 provides an api singleton — a preconfigured HTTP client that handles the repetitive parts.
-It covers GET, POST, PUT, and DELETE with JSON serialization, auth headers set once at configure time, and a consistent response format, all with no external dependencies.
+Tina4 provides an Api class, a small HTTP client over Node's built-in node:http/node:https that handles the repetitive parts.
+It covers GET, POST, PUT, PATCH, and DELETE with JSON serialization, auth headers set once on the instance, and a consistent response format, all with no external dependencies.

 typescript

-api is a ready-to-use HTTP client.
-Configure it once.
-Use it everywhere.
+Api is a ready-to-use HTTP client.
+Construct it once.
+Reuse the instance everywhere.

 3. Configuring the Client